Tweed Heads West

 An assessment of population growth drivers in Tweed Heads West reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are utilized.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Projected demographic shifts indicate a population increase just below the median of non-metropolitan areas nationally, with an expected rise of 636 persons in the Tweed Heads West (SA2) by 2041.
-This reflects an overall increase of approximately 9.2% over the 17-year period from 2025 to 2041.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data.
+These projections indicate a population increase just below the median of non-metropolitan areas nationally, with Tweed Heads West expected to increase by 634 persons to 2041, reflecting an overall increase of 7.4% over the 17 years.

 Frequently Asked Questions - Population